carlosdelsol/MongoDB-Certification/M101JS/week1/Quizzes.md

 In which scenario is it impossible to embed data within a document (you must put the data in it a separate collection)?
 * [ ] You need an index on the data element.
 * [ ] The data would be duplicated across multiple objects within a collection.
-* [o] The embedded data could exceed the 16MB document limit within MongoDB.
+* [X] The embedded data could exceed the 16MB document limit within MongoDB.
 * [ ] The data is not isomorphic.